Harold Jeffreys: Career

 Jeffreys became a fellow of St John's College in 1914, retaining his fellowship until his death 75 years later.
 At the University of Cambridge he taught mathematics, then geophysics and finally became the Plumian Professor of Astronomy.

 In 1940, he married fellow mathematician and physicist, Bertha Swirles (1903–1999), and together they wrote Methods of Mathematical Physics.

 One of his major contributions was on the Bayesian approach to probability (also see Jeffreys prior), as well as the idea that the Earth's planetary core was liquid.

 By 1924 Jeffreys had developed a general method of approximating solutions to linear, second-order differential equations, including the Schrödinger equation.
 Although the Schrödinger equation was developed two years later, Wentzel, Kramers, and Brillouin were apparently unaware of this earlier work, so Jeffreys is often neglected when credit is given for the WKB approximation.

 Jeffreys received the Gold Medal of the Royal Astronomical Society in 1937, the Royal Society's Copley Medal in 1960, and the Royal Statistical Society's Guy Medal in Gold in 1962.
 In 1948, he received the Charles Lagrange Prize from the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique.
 He was knighted in 1953.

 From 1939 to 1952 he was established as Director of the International Seismological Summary further known as International Seismological Centre.

 The textbook Probability Theory: The Logic of Science, written by the physicist and probability theorist Edwin T. Jaynes, is dedicated to Jeffreys.
 The dedication reads, "Dedicated to the memory of Sir Harold Jeffreys, who saw the truth and preserved it."

 It is only through an appendix to the third edition of Jeffreys' book Scientific Inference that we know about Mary Cartwright's method of proving that the number π is irrational.

 Opposition to continental drift and plate tectonics

-Like most of his contemporaries, Jeffreys was a strong opponent of continental drift as proposed by Alfred Wegener, Arthur Holmes, and even into the 1960s his Cambridge contemporaries.
+Jeffreys, like many of his peers, staunchly opposed the concept of continental drift as put forth by Alfred Wegener and Arthur Holmes.
+This opposition persisted even into the 1960s among his colleagues at Cambridge.
 For him, continental drift was "out of the question" because no force even remotely strong enough to move the continents across the Earth's surface was evident.
 As geological and geophysical evidence for continental drift and plate tectonics mounted in the 1960s and after, to the point where it became the unifying concept of modern geology, Jeffreys remained a stubborn opponent of the theory to his death.